bhaskarb04/JDTracking/README.txt

 ManyCotton
 ManyCorn

+3rd Oct
+*Fixed bug which did not keep relative position of the contour wrt the images *Added a video maker to create videos and make original with tracking videos side by side *Made glut main loop escapable

 As of 2nd Oct 2012
 *Added feature to add video instead of list of images.
 OpenCV bug avi not working convert to mp4 and does *Created 3 forms of visualization 2D and 3D